rebelsky/sams-assorted-musings-reflections/post-prereg-2020S.md

 a research project on the climate movement.
 And yes, I understand that it stands for "barriers".

+[65] No, it's not really a ransom.
+More precisely, they tell me that, "We found 245 **additional writing issues** in this text available only for Premium users."
+[66]

+[66] That's a strange sentence for a grammar checker as "available only for Premium users" could modify not only "additional writing issues" but also "this text".

-[65] Over 8000 words, at last count.
+[67] Over 8000 words, at last count.

-[66] That should be obvious from this number, even though there are still a few after this one.
+[68] That should be obvious from this number, even though there are still a few after this one.

-[67] I'm also counting the time it took to read through and organize data.
+[69] I'm also counting the time it took to read through and organize data.

-[68] That would probably require that we open another evening class time.
+[70] That would probably require that we open another evening class time.

-[69] Or the College won't allow the appropriate department to hire you.
+[71] Or the College won't allow the appropriate department to hire you.

-[70] Or, I suppose, in any department.
+[72] Or, I suppose, in any department.

-[71] Since I'm on leave for spring 2020, I may still be able to write one for fall 2020.
+[73] Since I'm on leave for spring 2020, I may still be able to write one for fall 2020.
 We'll see how things are going then and how much homework Ralph and Justin are giving me.